hades-emu/Hades/README.md

 ## Installation

-Follow the instructions on our [officiel website](https://hades-emu.org/download) to download and install Hades.
+Follow the instructions on our [officiel website](https://hades-emu.org/download) to download and install Hades the latest release of Hades.

 ## Build

-The build dependencies are:
+To build Hades, you first need to install those dependencies:

   - `meson`
   - `ninja`